Dimer models and the special McKay correspondence: Preservation of surjectivity: the general case

 where $Q$ is defined as the cokernel of $\gamma$.
-The second row is exact by Proposition \ref{prop:tilting-general}.
+The second row is exact by \eqref{equation:long-exact} and our assumption.
 Moreover, $f$ and $g$ are injective by consistency and hence the first row is also exact.
 The map $k$ is defined so that the diagram is commutative, and it suffices to show that $k$ is an isomorphism.

 In the proof of the surjectivity of \eqref{equation:restriction} ($=\beta$), we show that $\beta \circ g$ is surjective and hence $k$ is surjective.
 To see that $k$ is injective, consider the following commutative diagram